Originally posted November 12th, 2018/ Most recent update April 12th, 2019

 Nailed it YoYo.

-In addition to donuts, they offer various coffees and espressos, ice cream, hot dogs, and chili.
+In addition to donuts, they offer various coffees and espressos, ice cream, hot dogs (random?), and chili (double random?).

 We had the chocolate long john, orange cranberry strudel, toasted coconut, and apple cinnamon donuts.